To be eligible for a Postgraduate Loan students must meet certain criteria. We will consider the following:

 - they’ve normally lived in the European Economic Area (EEA) or Switzerland for the past three years

-- they’ll be studying at a university or college in Wales.
+- they’ll be studying at a university in Wales.

 They could also be eligible if they’re: